Ng-Hangman/WebApp/README.md

 It is originally from a paper and pencil guessing game.

+One player is " the hosts " , makes up a secret word , while the other player tries to guees the word by asking what letter it contains.

+Every wrong guess brings them one step closer  to lossing.

 Scores will be added or subtracted depends on what letter you picked.

 It has the maximum letter of number for the wrong letters until you get it immediately.